If Greece clinches last-gasp deal, who will provide money for IMF?

 That leaves two other pots of money that could be used to give Greece a lifeline to repay the IMF: 1.9 billion euros in profits from ECB holdings of Greek government bonds bought in 2010-11, which were returned to euro zone member states; or 10.9 billion euros in loans earmarked for recapitalising Greek banks, which are being held by the euro zone rescue fund.

-Either of those sums could be released by a unanimous agreement of the Eurogroup of euro zone finance ministers without prior parliamentary authorization, EU sources said.
+Either of those sums could be released by a unanimous agreement of the Eurogroup of euro zone finance ministers without prior parliamentary authorisation, EU sources said.

-Of the two, the “SMP profits” - from the acronym of the ECB’s now-defunct Securities Markets Program - seems the most likely, diplomats say.
+Of the two, the “SMP profits” - from the acronym of the ECB’s now-defunct Securities Markets Programme - seems the most likely, diplomats say.

 A statement agreed by the ministers in February made releasing either sum subject to strict conditions.